samuelfox1/team-profile-generator/README.md

 >## Description

-* Easily build a professional webpage with color codeded contact cards for each employee or team member.
+* Build a professional webpage with color codeded contact cards for each employee or team member.
 * #### Story
     * AS A: Manager,
     * I WANT: a quality webpage to store team member contact information.